 Alleged varied paranormal phenomena occur frequently in the woods.

-Hoia Baciu Haunted Woods tours and more information.
+Hoia Baciu Haunted Woods tours and more info.

 Access: car, bus, train